Last Updated: September 14, 2023

 I love Whistler, and I was fortunate to call it home for a while after graduating from university.
 There’s a local saying that you “come for the winter but stay for the summer,” and that couldn’t be more true.
 My original eight-month plan of living there turned into almost three years.
-The skiing, hut trips, and apres bars are incredible in the winter, and the lakes, hiking, biking, and camping are equally impressive in the summer.
+The skiing, hut trips, and apres bars are incredible in the winter, while the lakes, hiking, biking, and camping are equally impressive in the summer.

 Note: Whistler accommodation often has pricing fluctuations and is very seasonal.
 If you want a shot at the best dates and rates, booking far in advance is your best bet.